playcanvas/developer.playcanvas.com/docs/user-manual/scripting/communication.md

 ## Application Events

 There is a very convenient and powerful method of using events to communicate between entities that we call "Application Events".
-As you can see in the example above listening for events on specific entities incurs some set up cost.
+As you can see in the example above, listening for events on specific entities incurs some set up cost.
 For instance, the listener must have a reference to the specific entity that is firing the event.
 This works with some cases, but for a more general case we find that it is more appropriate to use the main application (`this.app`) as a central hub for firing events.
 This means you don't have to keep references of entities around in order to use the events.

 This works by firing and listening to all events on `this.app`.
-By convention we use namespaces in event names in order to signal event scope and prevent clashes.
+By convention, we use namespaces in event names in order to signal event scope and prevent clashes.
 For example, the `player:move` event is fired on the application instead of firing the `move` event on the player.

 Let's try the same example using application events.

-Firing the `player:move` event.
+Firing the `player:move` event:

 ```javascript
 var Player = pc.createScript('player');